futureverse/future.p2p/vignettes/future.p2p-30-shared-cluster.md

 {alice}$ Rscript -e future.p2p::host_cluster --users=bob,carol,diana --cluster=alice/friends
 ```

-Hosting a P2P cluster only means that you control who has access -
+Hosting a P2P cluster only means that you control who have access -
 nothing else.
 For example, in our example, there will be _no_ extra
 traffic going through the computer of 'alice'.